St John's School, Leatherhead: Co-curricular activities

-At St John's, pupils have the option to try a range of activities.
-From Japanese to chess, from honing cricket skills to building a hovercraft or philosophical debates, there is an extensive list of opportunities, as well as art, music, drama, the combined cadet force, Duke of Edinburgh award and the school's community service unit.
+At St John's, pupils have the opportunity to try a range of activities.
+From Japanese to chess, honing their cricket skills, building a hovercraft and taking part in philosophical debates, there is an extensive list of opportunities, alongside art, music, drama, the Combined Cadet Force, the Duke of Edinburgh Award scheme and the school's community service unit.

-St John's is a participant in the Combined Cadet Force (compulsory for one year) and the Duke of Edinburgh Award scheme.

-CCF has been a part of St John's for over 100 years, and was founded in 1912.
-Today's CCF comprises over 350 cadets, across Royal Navy, British Army and Royal Air Force sections.
-All Lower Fifth (Year 10) pupils take part in the CCF's weekly training sessions, and can choose to continue in later years if they choose to.
-The St John's CCF is affiliated to HMS COLLINGWOOD (Royal Navy), Coldstream Guards (British Army) and RAF ODIHAM (Royal Air Force).
+St John's participates in the Combined Cadet Force (compulsory for one year) and the Duke of Edinburgh Award scheme.
+The CCF has been part of St John's for over 100 years, having been founded in 1912.
+Today's CCF comprises more than 350 cadets across Royal Navy, British Army and Royal Air Force sections.
+All Lower Fifth (Year 10) pupils take part in the CCF's weekly training sessions and can choose to continue in later years.
+The St John's CCF is affiliated with HMS Collingwood, the Coldstream Guards and RAF Odiham.

 St John's runs a community service unit, with just over half of the school's sixth form taking part in weekly volunteer placements in the local community.
-These placements take place during evenings, weekends and free periods.
+These placements take place during evenings, weekends and study periods.

+The school’s charitable programme includes the St John’s School Eagle Community Holiday, an annual residential week for 25 children aged 10–18 with special needs.
+Founded in 2014, it is supported by Sixth Form volunteers, many of whom return each year.
+The programme gives children opportunities to build friendships, confidence and independence, with participants able to return annually until age 18 where their needs can be accommodated.